Playground (novel)

 Playground is a 2024 novel by Richard Powers, published on September 24, 2024, by W. W. Norton & Company.
 It received mostly positive reviews from critics.
 It was longlisted for the 2024 Booker Prize.

 Plot

-In a first-person narration, Todd Keane, a tech billionaire suffering from dementia with Lewy bodies, recalls his childhood in Chicago, his college years, and the building of the fictional tech giant Playground, a gamified social media site with similarities to Reddit and Facebook.
+In a first-person narration, Todd Keane, a tech billionaire suffering from dementia with Lewy bodies, recalls his childhood growing up in Evanston, Illinois; high school at the elite private school St. Ignatius College Prep in Chicago; his college years at the University of Illinois; and the building of the fictional tech giant Playground, a gamified social media site with similarities to Reddit and Facebook.

-Alternating chapters contain a third-person narration describing the lives of people who had major influences on Todd.
+Alternating chapters contain a third-person narration describing the lives of three people who had major influences on Todd.